Ctoic/FoodCorner/README.md

-# Clik to see the above foodwebsite=> https://ctoicfood.netlify.app/
-# Deploying A Web Page On Netlify
-Netlify is a remote-first cloud computing company that offers a development platform that includes build, deploy, and serverless backend services for web applications and dynamic websites.
-Netlify is a platform for hosting websites.
-It is easy to host sites on Netlify as you don't need to configure it manually – and best of all, it's free.
-If you haven't signed up for an account, now is a good time to do so.
-Goto: www.netlify.com

-## Step1: Add your newsite through Github
-Once you've logged in, it will take you to a home dashboard.
-Click the New site from git button to add your new website to Netlify.
-Now you are inside netlify get the source code from your github account
+# Restaurant Website Frontend
+Welcome to the restaurant website frontend!
+This is a simple static website built with HTML, JavaScript, CSS, and Bootstrap.
+It showcases the following sections:

+- Home
+- Menu
+- Deals
+- Payments
+- Login and Sign Up
+- Cart
+This website is designed to provide users with a seamless and responsive experience.

+## Features
+Bootstrap for Responsiveness: The site is fully responsive, with layouts adapting to different screen sizes.
+Dynamic Interactions: JavaScript enables the site’s dynamic functionality, such as adding items to the cart and form validation.
+User Authentication (Frontend): Basic login and sign-up forms for users to access deals, place orders, and track payments.
+Cart Functionality: Users can add or remove items from the cart and view the total cost.
+Deals Page: Displays current offers and discounts.
+## How to Deploy the Website on Netlify
+Step 1: Add Your New Site from GitHub
+Sign in or sign up for a free account on Netlify.
+In the dashboard, click New site from Git.
-## step02: Connect to your Github account
+Connect your GitHub account to Netlify.
-When you click the New site from git button, it will take you to the "Create a new site" page.
+Step 2: Connect to Your GitHub Account
+Once redirected, authorize Netlify to access your GitHub repositories.
-Make sure that you push your repository on GitHub so that Netlify can link to your GitHub account.
+Make sure your restaurant website's repository is pushed to GitHub.
-You have to authenciate from github account and after verification you will be redirected to netlify.

-## step03: Authorize Netlify
+Step 3: Authorize Netlify
-Now you have to authorize both netlify and Github to work together.
-The code from github will be diployed on internet and your webpages can be seen anywhere in the word with a unique sitename you write.
+After connecting GitHub, authorize Netlify to deploy your website.
+You'll be able to see a list of your GitHub repositories.

-## step04: Select your Repository from Github
+Step 4: Select Your Repository
-Once you grant permission to Netlify, you can see a list of all your repositories.
-Select your website to publish.
-You can find it by either scrolling down the list or using the search bar to narrow down the list.

-## step05: Configure your settings
-After selecting your website, you will be prompted to configure the settings for deploying the website.
-Since your website is simply a static one, there's not much to do here.
-Just click Deploy site to continue.
+Find and select your restaurant website repository from the list.
+Use the search bar if needed to find it quickly.
+Step 5: Configure Deployment Settings
+Since this is a static website, there are minimal configurations required.
+Simply click Deploy site to begin the deployment process.
-## Step 6: Publish your website
+Step 6: Publish Your Website
-Your website is now ready to publish!
-Netlify will do the rest of the work for you, and it will only take a minute or so to complete the process.

-Now you are done!
-Your new website is published, and you can view it by clicking the green link.
+Netlify will automatically build and publish your site.
+Once the process completes, click the green link to view your live website!
+Optional: Customize the URL

-Right now, your URL looks random, but you can edit it by clicking the Site settings button and then the Change site name button.
+Change the default random URL by going to Site settings > Change site name.